 With reference to the equity investments component, the internal measurement system uses one of the metrics from the standardised Supervisory approach for the determination of the Internal Capital.
 This method calls for exposures to equity instruments to be assigned a risk weighting factor of 100% or 150% if high risk, unless they need to be deducted from Capital.
 The Capital deduction mechanisms were updated with the new supervisory rules (CRD4/CRR), which further expanded the perimeter to also include non-significant investments in financial sector entities (<10%) and introduced deduction exemptions.
-It is noting that the most significant investments in other financial sector entities (roughly 94% is the equity investment in the AXA Group).
+It is worth noting that the most significant portion of the MPS Group's investment portfolio is included within the aggregate of significant investments in other financial sector entities (roughly 94% is the equity investment in the AXA Group).